Yatheesh-Nagella/terraform-beginner-bootcamp-2023/README.md

 This command applies the changes described in the execution plan.
 It prompts you to confirm that you want to make the changes.
 To approve automatically : `terraform apply --auto-approve`

+#### TF destroy
+`terraform destroy`

+This command reads your Terraform configuration, identifies the resources that were created, and then prompts you for confirmation before destroying them.

 #### TF state file

 The state file reflects the current state of your infrastructure